Interdisciplinary Studies/Fine Arts & Communication (IDFA)

-An exploration of interdisciplinary planning, thinking and teaching strategies, integrating art appreciation and cognition with core curriculum in the K-12 classroom.
-Prerequisites: Graduate standing, and certification in teaching or approval of program director/instructor.
+An exploration of interdisciplinary planning, thinking and teaching strategies, integrating art appreciation and cognition with core curriculum in the PK-12 classroom.
+Prerequisite: approval of program director.

 IDFA 608 ARTS INTEGRATION CAPSTONE SEMINAR (3)

 Introduction to action research project in arts integration.
 Includes the writing of a proposal, outline of project and research in selected areas.
-Prerequisite: approval of program director.
+Graded S/U. Prerequisite: approval of program director.